Webalizer on Debian 5 (Lenny)

-We assume you’ve followed the steps outlined in our getting started guide.
+We assume you’ve followed the steps outlined in our Setting Up and Securing a Compute Instance .
 All configuration will be performed in a terminal session; make sure you’re logged into your Linode as root via SSH.
 We’ll also be installing the Apache 2 web server with very minimal configuration.
 If you already have Apache installed and configured, feel free to skip these steps.
 If this is your first time installing Apache on this Linode, make sure to read the installation guide for additional guidance.

 Set the Hostname

 Before you begin installing and configuring the components described in this guide, please make sure you’ve followed our instructions for setting your hostname .
 Issue the following commands to make sure it is set properly:

 hostname hostname -f